Making Money

 • American Council on Exercise

-4. Offer Group Training Sessions
+4. Conduct Group Training Sessions

 Is it Worth Being a Personal Trainer- make positive difference in someone else's life